emacsmirror/spell-fu/readme.rst

    When generating the word-list, this variable is used when present, otherwise aspell's default dictionary is used.

+``ispell-local-dictionary``
+   Setting this allows you to have different languages set per-buffer.

 ``ispell-personal-dictionary``
    When generating the word-list, this file is included when present.